leohermet1/FBA_Clustering/README.md

 + `Statistics and Machine Learning Toolbox`

 ## RUN
+This pipeline is composed of 3 part :
+- Visualize the impact of the variance within the healthy patients (to see if we run the preprocessing part on the 3 models or only on the mean one).
+- Preprocessing (first or second method)
+- Visualization of the results
 ### Visualize the impact of the variance within the healthy patients :
 First script to run that checks if we need to consider the variability within the control group.